Nordic to expand Belfast salmon farm property

 BELFAST, Maine — Nordic Aquafarms plans to expand its proposed land-based salmon farm in Belfast by about 14 acres, the company said.

-This expansion is due to a new purchase-and-sale agreement with Belfast window manufacturer Mathews Bros., for land that is adjoining the 40 acres that Nordic already has under contract with the Belfast Water District.
+This expansion is due to a new purchase-and-sale agreement with Belfast window manufacturer Mathews Bros. for land that is adjoining the 40 acres that Nordic already has under contract with the Belfast Water District.
 The land-based fish farm proposal, announced last winter, has been under fire by people who oppose it due to environmental and other concerns.

 “The additional land will make this a better project, not a bigger one,” Eric Heim, the chief executive officer of the Norwegian company, said in a media release issued Tuesday.